-The Kwiatkowski-Phillips-Schmidt-Shin (KPSS) is a right-tailed test as Figure 2 [13] shows.
+The Kwiatkowski-Phillips-Schmidt-Shin (KPSS) is a right-tailed test (see Figure 2).
 The null hypothesis of the KPSS test is that the time series is stationary.
 At level, the KPSS test statistic of 0.5793 is greater than the 10% and 5% significance levels of 0.347000 and 0.463000, respectively; it suggests the rejection of the null at those levels, but not at the 1% level.
 This result suggests that T&T's food and beverage imports are non-stationary.

 Next, the data are tested for structural breaks.
-The results are in Table 3.
+The results are in Table 3

 First, the Bai-Perron tests of L+1 vs. L sequentially determined breaks tests for 1 break.
-Thus, the null hypothesis is that there are 0 breaks, which is tested against the alternative hypothesis of 1 break.
+Thus, the null hypothesis is that there are 0